SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 14 July, 2024
+### 📅 Monday, 15 July, 2024
 ------
 ### Events
 ------
-Certainly!
-Here are some significant events in the USA that happen on July 14th:
+Here are a few notable events in the USA that occur on or around July 15:

-- **Bastille Day Celebrations in the USA:**
-  - While Bastille Day is a French national holiday, it is celebrated in various cities across the United States, particularly in places with a strong French influence or heritage such as New Orleans, New York City, and San Francisco.
+- **Bastille Day Celebrations**: While Bastille Day is a French national holiday, there are celebrations in various cities across the USA, particularly in areas with large French communities such as New York City and New Orleans.
-  - Events may include parades, parties, French food festivals, and cultural events.

-- **National Mac and
+- **Comic-Con International (San Diego)**: This major annual event usually takes place mid-July, with dates often falling around July 15.
+Comic-Con is a significant convention
 ### Positive Qoute
 ------
-"Embrace the journey, 🌟 believe in yourself, and shine your light bright! ✨💖"
+"Embrace the journey and shine bright! 🌟🚀 Every step you take is a step towards your dreams.
+Keep going, you’ve got this! 💪✨"